gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy shrugged.
 "Nah," she said, pleased.
-"I figured if you could do it..."
+"I figured if you could do it…"
 The sisters grinned at each other, the strangeness around them forgotten for just one moment.